 Sends the Ctrl-Alt-Del sequence to the keyboard.
 This function is nothing special, it is just a convenience function calling putScancodes() with the proper scancodes.

-If this method fails, the following error codes may be reported:
+- If this method fails, the following error codes may be reported: - VBOX\E\IPRT\ERROR: Could not send all scan codes to virtual keyboard.

-ii this method fails, the following error codes may be reported.

-• VBOX\E\IPRT\ERROR: Could not send all scan codes to virtual keyboard.

-5.88.3 putScancode
+5.106.3 putScancode